Our Story

 Going north

-By 2023, the Springhills family was having trouble meeting the high demands for ethically and sustainably raised fish.
-So they started a new partnership with Sheshegwaning First Nation for a new fish farm on Manitoulin Island.
+Soon, the Springhills family was having trouble meeting the high demands for ethically and sustainably raised fish.
+So they joined a partnership with Sheshegwaning First Nation for a fish farm on Manitoulin Island.

 This was the first time Springhills raised fish in the lake.
 Together with Sheshegwaning, we’re using offshore technology to grow fish in floating nets.